Typhoon Hits Hong Kong, Flooding Streets and Halting Trade

 The severe storm triggered the territory's first Typhoon Signal No. 10 in five years — the city's maximum category warning — as average wind speeds above 73 mph were expected, according to the Hong Kong Observatory.
 The signal was reduced to eight at 2:10 p.m. local time.

 Hato brought maximum sustained winds of up to 107 mph and gusts of up to 139 mph, according to the observatory, though as the storm weakened winds slowed to a sustained 58 mph with gusts of up to 85.

-It is expected to move towards the western part of the Pearl River Estuary, with the gambling enclave of Macau in its path.
+Moving west up the Pearl River Estuary, Hato reached the gambling enclave of Macau Wednesday afternoon, bringing rain, wind gusts and significant flooding.
+At least three people were killed and two others remain missing in relation to the storm, reports the South China Morning Post.
+Electricity has reportedly been knocked out across the territory since noon, and there are concerns that water supply could also be cut.

-The storm has already caused some flooding and significant wind damage.
+The storm caused some flooding and significant wind damage across the Hong Kong region before reaching Macau.
 Waves could be seen lashing the seafront in multiple locations, with reports of flooding, upended trees and shattered windows in parts of the city.
 Streets were quiet throughout the day as most businesses and schools were closed, with broken glass littering empty lanes.

 Air traffic was widely disrupted, with only a handful of flights able to land at Hong Kong International Airport before the storm approached.
 Hundreds of flights have been canceled or delayed into the evening.